Congratulations Team Canada!

-Welcome to the 22nd year of the Canadian Geographic Challenge.
-With each passing year we continue to be amazed by the talent, dedication and knowledge of Canadian students who go above and beyond to push the limits of their abilities with the Challenge.
+With each passing year, Canadian Geographic Education continues to be amazed by the talent, dedication and knowledge of Canadian students, who go above and beyond to push the limits of their abilities with the Challenge.

 Why participate in the Challenge?

 Why should you participate this year?
-Listen to Alex Trebek and others describe the importance of the competition below.
+Listen to the late Alex Trebek and others describe the importance of the competition: